clouatre-labs/clouatre.ca/src/data/blog/zero-downtime-dns-migration.md

 **The transformation:** From "plan exhaustively and execute carefully" to "validate programmatically and execute confidently."

-Traditional migrations CAN achieve zero downtime - they just require more planning, more stress, and carry higher risk of manual errors.
+Traditional migrations CAN achieve zero downtime, but they require more planning and carry higher risk of manual errors.
 We knew every record worked before switching nameservers.
 No deployment anxiety.
 No extensive contingency planning.
 Just confidence through automation.

 **The proof:** This blog post was reviewed at a preview URL before going live—using the same automation we're describing.
 The system documents itself.